 - within the City limits of Grand Junction;

 - 8" in diameter (at a minimum); and

 - with clear evidence of stewardship of the tree/surrounding landscape.

-- Goals: Build Knowledge of Tree Care

 PEST MONITOR NETWORK •

 In 2020, members of the Forestry Board established a monthly meeting with local tree care professionals to share information and experiences related to pests and diseases affecting Grand Junction's trees.
 This semi-formal convening may benefit from formalization or the institutionalized participation of the City Forester.